sporniket/python-sandbox/runner/README.md

 # A task runner in python

+Inspired by :

+* gitlab-ci pipelines for the model ;
+* JUnit for the annotation-based system ;
-Inspired by gitlab-ci pipelines and my distaste for yaml.
+* and my distaste for yaml.